What is a birth injury? Birth injuries are different from birth defects or other conditions a baby might be diagnosed with shortly after birth.

 Regardless of the specific limits mentioned in this section, it’s always better to speak with a lawyer sooner rather than later.

-Gathering evidence to support your case and working with a medical expert can take time.
+Gathering evidence to support your case and consulting with a qualified medical professional can take time.
 If you’re wondering whether you or your child suffered a preventable birth injury, please contact a Georgia birth injury lawyer as soon as possible to learn your options.

 How Can You Get Help From a Georgia Birth Injury Law Firm?

 Please contact the CEO Lawyer Personal Injury Law Firm for a free consultation.
-Our experienced birth injury lawyers will review your case and contact a medical expert if more help is needed.
+Our experienced birth injury lawyers will review your case and reach out to a medical professional if additional insight is needed.

 We’ll then explain your options for pursuing a claim and answer any questions you have.
 If we take your case, you won’t owe us anything until we win or settle it, so there is no need to worry about upfront costs.